Kayli/logspub/dev/datascience-ml.md

   - output layers that are added to the network for specific tasks such as classification or regression
   - example: in a typical image classification task, the "head" of the network is a softmax layer that predicts the probability of each class based on the features extracted by the previous layers of the network

+- universal approximation theorem
+  - states that feedforward neural network with a single hidden layer containing a finite number of neurons (units) can approximate any continuous function to arbitrary accuracy, given a sufficiently large number of neurons in the hidden layer

 - adam: (adaptive moment estimation)
   - optimization algorithm used for training artificial neural networks
   - extension of the stochastic gradient descent (sgd) optimization algorithm and is designed to address some of its limitations